fastnear/fast-near/README.md

 - simpler REST API (no JSON wrapper if passing large binaries, etc)
 - good compatibility with caching at HTTP layer (using Nginx, etc)

+fast-near is also a good fit if you want to run RPC node serving limited subset of accounts (e.g. supporting your app exclusively) on a smaller hardware.
+This works well if data is sourced from [NEAR Lake](https://github.com/near/near-lake-indexer).

 # How to

 ## Run directly from npm: